The accounting area is preeminent in research and teaching related to the dissemination and use of information in markets and within firms.

 - Best practices in corporate governance and executive compensation.

-Faculty in the area teach in the MBA, Stanford MSx, Executive Education, and PhD programs, with courses focusing on two broad areas: financial reporting and management control.
+Faculty in the area teach in the Stanford MBA Program, Stanford MSx Program, Stanford GSB Executive Education, and Stanford GSB PhD Program, with courses focusing on two broad areas: financial reporting and management control.
 Beyond the core MBA classes, a wide variety of electives cover topics in global financial reporting, financial statement analysis, and accounting-based valuation techniques.